£5.40

-We test out the Vango Fuel Gel, which is an eco-friendly and safer alternative to meths.
+We test out the Vango Fuel Gel, an eco-friendly and safer alternative to meths.
 But how well does it perform?

 Anyone who appreciates the outdoors will be concerned with any environmental impact.